mdmorris/2DAlphabet/doxysetup/_1_prereq.md

 ### `SYSTEMATICS` {#config-syst}

-The `SYSTEMATICS` section of the config is the simplest because it only describes the variations themselves, not how they connect to any process or region.
+Finally, the `SYSTEMATICS` section of the config describes the how to account for variations in parameters due to systematic uncertainties and connects back to the `PROCESSES` and `REGIONS` sections with some of the tools we've learned already.

+Note that the systematic uncertainties corresponding to each key are considered entirely uncorrelated with each other in the final model!

 The simplest type of variation is a symmetric, log-normal.
 A good example is the Run 2 luminosity uncertinaty of 1.6% which can be defined with: